 *Why does therapy cost what it costs?

 Therapy can be expensive, I completely understand.
 For the most part, the more education, experience, and training a professional has, the higher the cost for their services.
 Something to keep in mind is that most physicians charge several hundred dollars (or more) for 5-15 minutes face-to-face with you.
 A therapist typically charges anywhere from $80-$200 for a full 50-60 minutes, intently listening to you and working with you to improve your life.
-Minute to minute, therapists are some of the least expensive professionals you can work with.
+Minute to minute, therapists are some of the least expensive highly trained professionals you can work with.
 In the end, it comes down to investing in a well-trained professional to improve your mental health, well-being, and relationships for a lifetime.